Club Re-Opening Rules 3 June

 The ball machine and floodlights will not be available for use.

 Gates leading directly to courts will remain open and tied back to prevent use of handles.
+However, the gates leading to courts 3 and 5 will remain closed as they cannot be tied back without risk of collision.
 Other gates in between courts will be locked.
 Rubbish bins will be removed, and all items brought on court should be taken home afterwards.
-Benches will remain on courts but should not be used.
+Benches will remain on courts and can be used at your own risk and whilst maintaining social distancing.
 Other items removed from the courts include court dragging mats and shoe cleaners.
 Net winders remain in place as they are screwed in but will be adjusted by Kevin each morning and should not be used.

 Any member(s) not following these rules will be asked to leave and your booking will be cancelled.
 Breaches of these rules may result in your membership being revoked or suspended.
 Only those playing are permitted on court.
 There should be no spectators present.
 Parents supervising children should be limited to one and, unless playing, they should observe social distancing.